bsdpot/potluck/rbldnsd/README.md

 This early version just starts `rbldnsd` with the applicable ruleset, and can be added to `postfix` as a RBL.

-A standard page is available at `https://bl.YOURDOMAIN` and RBL blocks with URIs with automatically direct to the default page.
+A standard page is available at `https://bl.YOURDOMAIN` and RBL block messages with URIs are automatically directed to the default page.

 # Testing rbldnsd